 Diarrhea in Children

 Diarrhea refers to frequent (greater than six per day) loose stools.
-Gastroenteritis (intestinal infection that causes diarrhea and sometimes belly pain, vomiting and/or fever) can last between 7 and 14 days.
-Though it sometimes can, diarrhea by itself usually does not result in dehydration.
-Therefore controlling the vomiting is often the key to hydration.
+Gastroenteritis (intestinal infection that causes diarrhea and sometimes belly pain, vomiting and/or fever) is the most common cause of diarrhea and can last between 7 and 14 days.
+If your child is vomiting, you can find more information here.
+Although diarrhea can sometimes cause dehydration, vomiting is more likely to do so and should be addressed first.

 - If having diarrhea alone, your child may start with the BRATS (acronym for bananas, rice or rice cereal, applesauce, toast, saltines) diet.
-Once the vomiting child has tolerated clear liquids (no juice, no milk) for 8-12 hours, the BRATS diet may be introduced.
+If your child has been vomiting wait until he/she is able to tolerate clear liquids (no juice, no milk) for 8-12 hours before introducing the BRATS diet.

 - Breastfed infants should continue to breastfeed through diarrhea — there is no better way to provide nourishment.

-- Infants drinking formula may stool less by changing to a lactose-free formula (Lactofree, Prosobee, Isomil) for a few days.
+- Although not necessary, infants drinking formula may stool less by changing to a lactose-free formula (Lactofree, Prosobee, Isomil) for a few days.

 - When the diet is advanced, whether by introducing foods in the child or toddler or by advancing to a milk based formula in a formula-fed infant, increased stools are to be expected.
 If the child seems hungry and happy, continue to feed him.